 Several months later, Denmark’s environmental protection agency raised concern over pollution caused by the mass burials.
 The main pollutants found at some of the burial sites were ammonia and an excess of nitrogen.
 The government agency stated that there was no risk of drinking water becoming contaminated.
 Once the risk of contagion from the killed mink lowers, Denmark plans to unearth the carcasses and incinerate them instead.(17)

 Proposal to ban mink fur farms in the United States

-A bipartisan proposal in the U.S. House of Representatives aims to ban the sale, purchase, import, and export of mink in the United States in an effort to stem possible mutations of the coronavirus.(18)(19)References
+A bipartisan proposal in the U.S. House of Representatives aims to ban the sale, purchase, import, and export of mink in the United States over cruelty concerns, and to prevent possible future mutations of the coronavirus.(18)(19)References

 - Migdal, Alex.
 09 December, 2020.
 CBC News.
 “Minks at farm in B.C.’s Fraser Valley test positive for coronavirus“.
 Accessed 09 December, 2020.